 - The fuel supply tank and supply lines must be installed in accordance with the National Fire Protection Association requirements, as well as State and Local ordinances. - Check state and local codes.
-In many areas, regulations require oil storage tanks located inside not to exceed 275 gallons individually, and are not to exceed a total capacity of 550 gallons in one building. - Locate the fuel supply tank inside the building, as close to the heater as possible while maintaining the minimum 6 feet clearance.
-To avoid issues with fuel flow, the tank should be located no further than 100 feet from the heater. - The fuel supply tank must be mounted below the burner and the bypass regulator (or supply pump assembly when using the optional metering pump).
+In many areas, regulations require oil storage tanks located inside not to exceed 275 gallons individually, and not to exceed a total capacity of 550 gallons in one building. - Locate the fuel supply tank inside the building as close to the heater as possible (min 6 feet).
+It should be no further than 100 feet from the heater to avoid oil flow problems. - The fuel supply tank must be mounted below the burner and the bypass regulator (or supply pump assembly when using the optional metering pump).
 Mounting the fuel supply tank above the burner will create head pressure and over-fire the burner voiding the warranty. - Pitch the fuel supply tank 2° with the drain valve at the lowest end of the tank, to drain off water and sludge.
-Sludge may have to be removed manually. - In many areas, local ordinances require the fuel supply tank to have an emergency vent and/or be vented to building's exterior above the roof line.
+Sludge may have to be removed manually. - In many areas, local ordinances require the fuel supply tank to have an emergency vent and/or be vented to building's exterior above the roofline.
 Check State and Local codes.
-Keep the vent clear. - If mounting the heater to the tank, bolt the tank to the floor before beginning to install the heater. - The top port nearest to the tank drain should be used for filling the tank. - Label the fuel tank for the recommended fuels. - Strain all fuel with a 50 X 50 mesh strainer before putting fuel into the tank. - When filling the fuel tank with a motorized pump, never leave unattended to prevent over filling and/or spillage. - Keep all tank ports except vent(s) closed when not filling the tank.
+Keep the vent clear. - If mounting the heater to the tank, bolt the tank to the floor before beginning to install the heater. - The top port nearest to the tank drain should be used for filling the tank. - Label the fuel tank for the recommended fuels. - Strain all fuel with a 50 X 50 mesh strainer before putting fuel into the tank. - pever leave unattended to prevent